 11.3 The Hartest and Boxted Institute was designed by architect Sir Reginald Blomfield and built in 1888 as a Reading Room for “the education of the men of the two villages.”
 The design was based on the work of the English Arts and Crafts movement, in the style of William Morris, which is of particular significance locally, regionally and nationally.
 The Institute was restored in 2002 with the support of the Heritage Lottery Fund and Babergh District Council and today provides a meeting place for residents and a venue for weddings, parties, performances and meetings.

 11.4 The village primary school was established on its current site in 1966 and was expanded in the early 2000s to take two further school years as a result of the county council change from a three tier to two tier structure in the Sudbury area.
 It has space for 105 pupils but in September 2015 there were only 72 on the school roll and this number is forecast to fall over the next five years.
-Some additional smaller homes and/or starter homes in the village and school catchment area would potentially help maintain the number of pupils.
+More recently a new Headteacher has arrived and pupil numbers are on the increase.
+Opportunities to make the school swimming poole and play area available for the community are also being explored.
+Some additional smaller homes and/or starter homes in the village and school catchment area would potentially help continue the increase in the number of pupils.

 11.5 The Doctor’s Surgery is a branch of the Glemsford Practice providing clinic services for short periods on Tuesday to Friday and nurse appointments on Tuesday and Thursday.
-Overall the Practice has spare capacity to cope with just over 300 additional people on their lists.
+The Parish Council will support National Health Service England in ensuring suitable and sustainable provision of primary healthcare services for the residents of Hartest.

 Policy HAR 16 - Provision and Retention of Services and Facilities